rjlee/actual-tx-linker/README.md

 - `--prefer-reconciled` (boolean, default true): when not skipping reconciled, keep the reconciled side if only one is reconciled
 - `--max-links-per-run` (number, default 50): cap changes per run for safety
 - `--verbose` (boolean): more logs

+Repair specifics

+- Targets transactions using a transfer payee that points back to the same account (self-transfer), a common cause of “Needs Repair”.
+- Re-selects the correct transfer payee for the opposite account and (optionally) deletes the redundant duplicate on the other account.
+- Respects `--dry-run` the same as linking (defaults to true, can be overridden by CLI or `DRY_RUN` env).
+- Also respects `--cleared-only`, `--skip-reconciled`, `--keep`, and `--prefer-reconciled`.

 Heuristics